transloadit/uppy/website/src/docs/writing-plugins.md

 #### `uninstall()`

 Called when the plugin is removed, or the Uppy instance is closed.
-This should undo all of the work done in the `install()` method.
+This should undo all the work done in the `install()` method.

 ```js
 export default class MyPlugin extends UIPlugin {